facebook/zstd/doc/zstd_compression_format.md

 FSE
 ---
 FSE, short for Finite State Entropy, is an entropy codec based on [ANS].
-FSE encoding/decoding involves a state that is carried over between symbols, so decoding must be done in the opposite direction as encoding.
+FSE encoding/decoding involves a state that is carried over between symbols.
+Decoding must be done in the opposite direction as encoding.
 Therefore, all FSE bitstreams are read from end to beginning.
-Note that the order of the bits in the stream is not reversed, we just read the elements in the reverse order they are written.
+Note that the order of the bits in the stream is not reversed, we just read each multi-bits element in the reverse order they are encoded.

 For additional details on FSE, see [Finite State Entropy].

 [Finite State Entropy]:https://github.com/Cyan4973/FiniteStateEntropy/

-FSE decoding involves a decoding table which has a power of 2 size, and contain three elements:
+FSE decoding is directed by a decoding table with a power of 2 size, each row containing three elements:
 `Symbol`, `Num_Bits`, and `Baseline`.
 The `log2` of the table size is its `Accuracy_Log`.
 An FSE state value represents an index in this table.

 To obtain the initial state value, consume `Accuracy_Log` bits from the stream as a __little-endian__ value.
-The next symbol in the stream is the `Symbol` indicated in the table for that state.
+The first symbol in the stream is the `Symbol` indicated in the table for that state.
 To obtain the next state value, the decoder should consume `Num_Bits` bits from the stream as a __little-endian__ value and add it to `Baseline`.

 [ANS]: https://en.wikipedia.org/wiki/Asymmetric_Numeral_Systems

 ### FSE Table Description
-To decode FSE streams, it is necessary to construct the decoding table.
+To decode an FSE bitstream, it is necessary to build its FSE decoding table.
+The decoding table is derived from a distribution of Probabilities.
-The Zstandard format encodes FSE table descriptions as follows:
+The Zstandard format encodes distributions of Probabilities as follows:

-An FSE distribution table describes the probabilities of all symbols from `0` to the last present one (included) on a normalized scale of `1 << Accuracy_Log` .
-Note that there must be two or more symbols with nonzero probability.

-It's a bitstream which is read forward, in __little-endian__ fashion.
+The distribution of probabilities is described in a bitstream which is read forward, in __little-endian__ fashion.
-It's not necessary to know bitstream exact size, it will be discovered and reported by the decoding process.
+The amount of bytes consumed from the bitstream to describe the distribution is discovered at the end of the decoding process.

-The bitstream starts by reporting on which scale it operates.
+The bitstream starts by reporting on which scale the distribution operates.
 Let's `low4Bits` designate the lowest 4 bits of the first byte :
 `Accuracy_Log = low4bits + 5`.

-Then follows each symbol value, from `0` to last present one.
+An FSE distribution table describes the probabilities of all symbols from `0` to the last present one (included) in natural order.
+The sum of probabilities is normalized to reach a power of 2 total of `1 << Accuracy_Log` .
+There must be two or more symbols with non-zero probabilities.

-The number of bits used by each field is variable.
+The number of bits used to decode each probability is variable.
 It depends on :

 - Remaining probabilities + 1 :
   __example__ :
   Presuming an `Accuracy_Log` of 8,
-  and presuming 100 probabilities points have already been distributed, the decoder may read any value from `0` to `256 - 100 + 1 == 157` (inclusive).
+  and presuming 100 probability points have already been distributed, the decoder may read any value from `0` to `256 - 100 + 1 == 157` (inclusive).
   Therefore, it may read up to `log2sup(157) == 8` bits, where `log2sup(N)`
   is the smallest integer `T` that satisfies `(1 << T) > N`.